deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 ### ✔ Update boilerplate repo files

-The following boilerplate git repository files should be updated, or removed.
+The following boilerplate git repository files should be reviewed and updated or removed.

 Will require changes:

-- [License](/License.md): Update the license to match your module's license, and use your name or organization name.
+- [License](/License.md): Update the license to match your module's license, and ensure it uses the correct name in the copyright.
 - [CODEOWNERS](/.github/CODEOWNERS): Update the CODEOWNERS file to match your module's maintainers, or remove this file.
 - [FUNDING](/.github/FUNDING.yml): Update the FUNDING.yml file to match your module's donation information, or remove this file.
 - [ReadMe](/ReadMe.md): Update the ReadMe with your module's information.

 May require changes:

+- Module manifest: Update the module manifest (the `.psd1` file in the `src` directory) with your module's information.
 - [ChangeLog](/Changelog.md): If you don't plan to track a changelog, remove this file and it's reference from the ReadMe.
 - [Contributing](/docs/Contributing.md): Update the contributing guidelines to match your module's contributing guidelines, or remove it.
 - [Architectural Decision Records](/docs/ArchitectureDecisionRecords/): Remove this directory if you don't plan to use ADRs, and it's reference from the Contributing page.